На русском языке

 ~\Phi = \int \mathbf{ \Omega }\cdot \mathbf{n }ds, \qquad\qquad (2)

-where ~\mathbf{n} – the vector normal to the element area ~dS.
+where ~\mathbf{n} – the normal vector to the element area ~dS.

 ~ -\int \frac{\partial \mathbf{\Omega} }{\partial t} \cdot \mathbf{n }ds = -\frac{\partial \Phi }{\partial t}= \int [\nabla \times \mathbf{\Gamma }] \cdot \mathbf{n }ds = \int \mathbf{\Gamma }\vec d\ell. \qquad\qquad (3)